awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-crossservices-adddata-provision-resources.md

 --------

-Help us improve the AWS SDK for JavaScript version 3 \(V3\) documentation by providing feedback using the **Feedback** link, or create an issue or pull request on [GitHub](https://github.com/awsdocs/aws-sdk-for-javascript-v3)\.

  The [AWS SDK for JavaScript V3 API Reference Guide](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html) describes in detail all the API operations for the AWS SDK for JavaScript version 3 \(V3\)\.

 --------

 # Create the AWS resources<a name="s3-crossservices-adddata-provision-resources"></a>

 This app requires the following resources:
-+ AWS Identity and Access Management \(IAM\) Unaunthenticated Amazon Cognito user role with the following permissions:
++ AWS Identity and Access Management \(IAM\) Unauthenticated Amazon Cognito user role with the following permissions:
   + sns:Publish
   + dynamodb:PutItem
 + A DynamoDB table\.